On Bayesian Mechanics: A Physics of and by Beliefs: Additional information

 \subsection{Funding statement}

+The authors are grateful to VERSES for supporting open access publication of this paper.
 CH is supported by the U.S. Office of Naval Research (N00014-19-1-2556).
 BK \& CH acknowledge the support of a grant from the John Templeton Foundation (61780).
 BM was funded by Rafal Bogacz with BBSRC grant BB/s006338/1 and MRC grant MC UU 00003/1.
 LD is supported by the Fonds National de la Recherche, Luxembourg (Project code: 13568875).
 KF is supported by funding for the Wellcome Centre for Human Neuroimaging (Ref: 205103/Z/16/Z) and a Canada-UK Artificial Intelligence Initiative (Ref: ES/T01279X/1).
 This publication is based on work partially supported by the EPSRC Centre for Doctoral Training in Mathematics of Random Systems: Analysis, Modelling and Simulation (EP/S023925/1).
 The opinions expressed in this publication are those of the author(s) and do not necessarily reflect the views of the John Templeton Foundation.

 [title={References}]